stelios34S/wdm24-3/README.md

     Folder containing the Redis env variables for the docker-compose deployment

 * `helm-config`
     Helm chart values for Redis and ingress-nginx

-* `k8s`
+* `orchestrator`
-    Folder containing the kubernetes deployments, apps and services for the ingress, order, payment and stock services.
+    Folder containing the orchestrator logic and dockerfile.

 * `order`
     Folder containing the order application logic and dockerfile.